mohamed-sultan-analyst/Cost-Control-Material-Flow-Optimizer-Dashboard/README.md

 ## Project Overview
 An advanced, data-driven Power BI dashboard integrated with an optimized SQL backend pipeline engineered for Senior Cost Control and Logistics Management.
 This project focuses on monitoring real-time material flows, tracking supply-chain latency, and identifying critical project delays.
 By synthesizing active warehouse inventories with construction material requests, the pipeline exposes financial exposure and accelerates site operational efficiency.

+## Confidentiality Note: To safeguard proprietary company data and adhere to strict non-disclosure policies, all financial figures, subcontractor names, material descriptions, and specific historical dates within this repository and dashboard previews have been completely anonymized, randomized, or synthesized.
+The workflows and data structures represent actual engineering logic, but do not mirror real-time or active commercial records.

 ## Dashboard Preview

 ### 1. Material Flow & Procurement Optimization